 Validate your persona descriptions, as you lean more about the users and customers and their needs by building prototypes, product increments, and MVPs.
 This is particularly useful in an agile and lean context, where you want to minimise the amount of initial market research to quickly test your crucial ideas.

 Adjust and refine your personas when you decide to persevere.
 But rewrite your personas or start with brand-new ones if you have to pivot and change your strategy.

 8. Connect Personas and User Stories

-Make the most of your personas, and use them in the scenarios, the storyboards, the workflows, and the user stories you discover.
+Make the most of your personas, and use them in the scenarios, the storyboards, the workflows, and the user stories you discover: your primary persona should be the protagonist in your stories.
 The following format helps you connect your personas with your user stories:

 9. Visualise your Personas

 Make you personas visible and accessible to everyone involved in the development effort.
 I find working with paper-based personas very beneficial, and I like to put them on the Product Canvas.

 While personas are a powerful tool, there are instances when they are not appropriate.
 If you create a product that serves a small user group, then working with personas not be necessary.
 Similarly, if your product does not have any end users, the employing personas is not advisable.